-- (1) An offer of compromise is made to a party under this Order by serving a notice of the offer on the party. - (2) A notice of offer shall - (a) be in writing; and - (b) bear a statement to the effect that the offer is made under this Order.
+- An offer of compromise is made to a party under this Order by (1) serving a notice of the offer on the party. - A notice of offer shall (2) - be in writing; and - (b) bear a statement to the effect that the offer is made under this Order.